 This 'SAM' term is widely used by industrial engineers and garment production people in the garment manufacturing industry.
 This article will show you the SAM calculation method for individual sewing operations.
 Keep reading.

 The SAM plays an important role in estimating the cost of making a garment.
-In the past scientists and apparel technicians did research on how much time to be allowed to do a job when one follows the standard method of doing the job.
+In the past, scientists and apparel technicians did research on how much time to be allowed to perform a job when one follows the standard method of doing the job.

 General Sewing Data (GSD) has defined a set of codes for motion data for SAM calculation.
 There are also other methods through which one can calculate the SAM of a garment without using synthetic data or GSD.

-Note all movements used by the operator in doing one complete cycle of work.
-See carefully again and recheck your note if all movement/motion is captured and correct. (for example, motions are like - pick up parts one hand or two hands, align part on the table or machine foot, realign plies, etc.)
+Note down all movements used by the operator in doing one complete cycle of work.
+Observe carefully again and recheck your notes to see whether all movements/motions are captured and correct.
+For example, motions are like - pick up parts one hand or two hands, align parts on the table or machine foot, realign plies, etc.)

-Step 4: Calculate SAM by adding bundle allowance and personal allowance to the basic time.
+Step 4: Calculate standard minute (SAM) by adding the bundle allowance (bundle handling time) and personal allowance to the basic time.

 Standard allowed minutes (SAM) = (Basic minute + Bundle allowances + machine and personal allowances).